localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 #### Preparing your code

-PyCharm provides a its own debugging package, called `pydevd-pycharm`.
+PyCharm provides its own debugging package, called `pydevd-pycharm`.
 Essentially, you will add the following code to your lambda:

 ```python
 import pydevd_pycharm